 - 1 teaspoon dried thyme

-- 1 tablespoon brown sugar
+- 1 tablespoon brown sugar dark or light

 - ½ cup balsamic vinegar